Bed Beg Infestations Information:

 At Whitney, LLP, your loved ones are our top priority, and we will fight to hold negligent nursing homes accountable for their actions.
 Our Baltimore nursing home bed bug bites lawyer has served residents of Baltimore and various other counties in Maryland, and we would be proud to represent you.
-To schedule a free legal consultation to discuss your claim, call (410) 583-8000.
+To schedule a consultation to discuss your claim, call (410) 583-8000.

 Signs of a Bed Bug Infestation

 Bed bugs are tiny, flat, and oval-shaped insects that feed on human blood.
 Many tenants of assisted living communities have poor immune systems and are more prone to contract an illness from a bed bug bite.
 Bed bugs are capable of transmitting diseases like hepatitis B and Chagas disease that can place a senior tenant in danger of becoming seriously or even fatally ill.
 That is why it is important to know whether your loved one is a tenant of a nursing home with a bed bug infestation.

 There are a number of ways that you can search for a bed bug infestation.
 Bed bugs typically like to hide in dark areas and crevices so that they can emerge at night to feed on an unsuspecting person.
 Be sure to look for the following signs and to search the following areas to check for a bed bug infestation.